-Karen and I worked in evangelism and church planting for 10 years among the Sindhi Muslim people in Pakistan.
-Although our goal was to plant a church and a number of Sindhis became followers of Christ, we were not successful in establishing a "3-selfs" church (self-governing, self-supporting, self-propogating).
-Whenever we attended a conference in Pakistan with those engaged in similar ministries, we would compare notes, trying to find out if anyone had been exceptionally successful so we could use their methodology as a pattern.
+Karen and I worked in evangelism and church planting for 10 years among a Muslim people group.
+Although our goal was to plant a church and a number became followers of Christ, we were not successful in establishing a “3-selfs” church (self-governing, self-supporting, self-propogating).
+Whenever we attended a conference in the country with those engaged in similar ministries, we would compare notes, trying to find out if anyone had been exceptionally successful so we could use their methodology as a pattern.
 But no one seemed to be any farther ahead.
 At one of these conferences I was told about a study which had researched the activities of missionaries in an attempt to determine those factors which promoted success.
 It was discovered that there was no difference in methodology between missionaries who worked in an area where there was a people movement and those who worked in an area where there was little progress.
 The obvious conclusion is that church planting, conversions and people movements occur because of the moving of the Holy Spirit, not because we have discovered that special method or unique spiritual key that unlocks the heart of a people group.

 But this raises the question of the missionary’s role in the process: what is the point of missiological analysis and methodology if all depends upon the moving of the Spirit of God?
 The encouraging answer to that question which confirms the partnership that we have in the spread of the gospel is found in Mark 1:1-4, the prophesy of Isaiah concerning the messenger who prepares the way.
 Even as the coming of Christ was a new beginning (v.
 2), so every church planter is another John the Baptist preparing the way for the coming of the Messiah.
 Until the Messiah comes, until the Holy Spirit moves, there will not be any conversions, nor will there be any churches planted.
 But we still have a job to do.
 Our job is to make the path straight, to prepare a road.
 What we are exploring in missions is the best way to construct a road; to remove the obstacles so that when the Lord comes in power people are ready.